Icey120K/Roblox-Cookie-Checker/README.md

 Quick tutorial
 https://www.youtube.com/watch?v=-5ptk-Klfcw&t=69s
 # Credits
-Thanks to https://github.com/karlopy for the main base of the application.
-But the rest was coded by me 1 L0#1111
+Thanks to NightFallGT For Making This Website: https://www.cookieencoder.com/ for the main base of the application.
+But the rest was coded by me Icey#0002